 Doctors examine the pupils for abnormal responses or lack of response to changes in light.

 Sweat testing is also done.
-For one sweat test, the sweat glands are stimulated by electrodes that are filled with acetylcholine and placed on the legs and wrist.
+For one sweat test, the sweat glands are stimulated by electrodes that are filled with acetylcholine and placed on the legs and forearm.
 Then, the volume of sweat is measured to determine whether sweat production is normal.
 A slight burning sensation may be felt during the test.

 Disorders that may be contributing to the autonomic disorder are treated.
 If no other disorders are present or if such disorders cannot be treated, the focus is on relieving symptoms.

 Orthostatic hypotension: People are advised to elevate the head of the bed by about 4 inches (10 centimeters) and to stand up slowly.
 Wearing a compression or support garment, such as an abdominal binder or compression stockings, may help.
 Consuming more salt and water helps maintain the volume of blood in the bloodstream and thus blood pressure.
-Sometimes drugs are used.
+Sometimes medications are used.
 Fludrocortisone helps maintain blood volume and thus blood pressure.
 Midodrine helps maintain blood pressure by causing arteries to narrow (constrict).
-These drugs are taken by mouth.
+These medications are taken by mouth.

 Decreased or absent sweating: If sweating is reduced or absent, avoiding warm environments is useful.